Package insert / product label

 64% to 130%b

-Phenytoin: Phenytoin plasma levels have been reported to be low in some patients receiving Zidovudine, while in one case a high level was documented.
-However, in a pharmacokinetic interaction study in which 12 HIV-1-positive volunteers received a single 300-mg phenytoin dose alone and during steady-state Zidovudine conditions (200 mg every 4 hours), no change in phenytoin kinetics was observed.
-Although not designed to optimally assess the effect of phenytoin on Zidovudine kinetics, a 30% decrease in oral Zidovudine clearance was observed with phenytoin.
+Phenytoin: Phenytoin plasma levels have been reported to be low in some patients receiving zidovudine, while in one case a high level was documented.
+However, in a pharmacokinetic interaction trial in which 12 HIV-1-positive volunteers received a single 300 mg phenytoin dose alone and during steady-state zidovudine conditions (200 mg every 4 hours), no change in phenytoin kinetics was observed.
+Although not designed to optimally assess the effect of phenytoin on zidovudine kinetics, a 30% decrease in oral zidovudine clearance was observed with phenytoin.

-Mechanism of Action: Zidovudine is a synthetic nucleoside analogue.
-Intracellularly, Zidovudine is phosphorylated to its active 5'-triphosphate metabolite, Zidovudine triphosphate (ZDV-TP).
+Zidovudine is a synthetic nucleoside analogue.
+Intracellularly, zidovudine is phosphorylated to its active 5'-triphosphate metabolite, zidovudine triphosphate (ZDV-TP).
 The principal mode of action of ZDV-TP is inhibition of reverse transcriptase (RT) via DNA chain termination after incorporation of the nucleotide analogue.
 ZDV-TP is a weak inhibitor of the cellular DNA polymerases α and γ and has been reported to be incorporated into the DNA of cells in culture.

 At doses that produced tumors in mice and rats, the estimated drug exposure (as measured by AUC) was approximately 3 times (mouse) and 24 times (rat) the estimated human exposure at the recommended therapeutic dose of 100 mg every 4 hours.